Simplicity Prevails: The Emergence of Generalizable AIGI Detection in Visual Foundation Models: Simplicity Prevails: Benchmarking Modern VFMs

 \textbf{Implementation Details.} All our VFM baselines are trained solely on the \textbf{GenImage (SD v1.4)} training set.
 We keep the backbone completely frozen and only update the linear head.
 We use the AdamW optimizer with a learning rate of $1e^{-3}$ and a batch size of 128 for 2 epoch.
 Images are resized and center-cropped to the native resolution of each model \textbf{without any additional data augmentation}.
+Notably, PE uses a ViT-L/14 backbone at 336px resolution, which is comparable in scale to several strong VFM-based baselines and recent detectors built on CLIP-L style encoders.